What is a CRA?

-- The plan activities will occur over thirty years.
+- The plan activities will occur over 30 years.

-What major connecting roads to Front Beach Road are you talking about?
+What major connecting roads to Front Beach Road are included?

-- In addition to Front Beach Road, Middle Beach Road and a small portion of Panama City Beach Parkway, Arnold Road, Cobb Road, Powell Adams Road, Hill Road, Nautilus Street, Clara Avenue, Alf Coleman Road, Richard Jackson Blvd, and North and South Thomas Drive.
+- In addition to Front Beach Road, the CRA includes Hutchison Boulevard (Middle Beach Road) and a small portion of Panama City Beach Parkway, Arnold Road, Cobb Road, Powell Adams Road, Hill Road, Nautilus Street, Clara Avenue, Alf Coleman Road, Richard Jackson Boulevard and North and South Thomas Drive.

-Where does the money come from that will be used to implement the Front Beach Road Community Redevelopment Plan?
+Where does the money come from used to implement the Front Beach Road Community Redevelopment Plan?

-- Tax Increment Financing (TIF) within the designated Front Beach Road Redevelopment area.
+- Funding comes from Tax Increment Financing (TIF) within the designated Front Beach Road Redevelopment area.